fltk/fltk/README.Unix.txt

 in "/usr/local/include" and "/usr/local/lib" by typing

   sudo make install

+If you are using the KDE, GNOME or XFCE desktop environments and want to call "fluid" from the desktop menu, you will need to install additional files and icons under "/usr/share" by typing:

+  sudo make install-desktop

 It is possible to install FLTK without superuser previleges by changing the installation path to a location within the user account by adding the